YOUR Portal to Public Health

 Summer Internships in Brownsville

 This summer's internship program in Brownsville, TX is off to a great start!
-14 UT students will arrive in Brownsville at the end of the month to participate in a life-changing experience!
+14 UT students are currently working in Brownsville or Harlingen on life-changing experiences!

 For a complete list of internship projects, click here.